kubernetes-csi/docs/book/src/Implement-Snapshot-Feature.md

 If a PVC is not bound, the attempt to create a volume snapshot from that PVC will fail.
 No retries will be attempted.
 An event will be logged to indicate that the PVC is not bound.

 Note that this could happen if the PVC spec and the VolumeSnapshot spec are in the same yaml file.
 In this case, when the VolumeSnapshot object is created, the PVC object is created but volume creation is not complete and therefore PVC is not bound yet.
-You need to wait until the PVC is bound and try again.
+You need to wait until the PVC is bound and try to create the snapshot again.